 Natural Gas or Propane Pool Heater

-One of the more efficient ways to heat a pool is by using a propane or natural gas heater.
+If you want to heat your pool as quickly as possible, you should look into installing a propane or natural gas heater.
 A gas pool heater warms the pool water as the water is pumped through the filter.
 It is not the most energy-efficient method because you will burn natural gas as you heat the pool, but it is the fastest way to heat it.
-Gas heaters can also operate in colder temperatures better than most other heating methods.
+Gas heaters also operate in colder temperatures much better than most other heating methods.
+So, you can use them to warm your pool water well into the fall.

 How Fast It Heats The Pool